worldbank/GEEST/README.md

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/120469484/effab4d6-77fd-42b6-b27c-c674ca6a26a3)

-1. Navigate to and select wealth index polygon input shapefile containing a field with the wealth index.
+1. Navigate to and select the wealth index polygon input shapefile containing a field with the wealth index.

    **Input File:** *Income/Wealth_Index.shp*

 3. Click the "Set" button to extract all the fields from the polygon input layer.

-4. Select the field containing the numeric value representing wealth index.
+4. Select the field containing the numeric value representing the wealth index.

-5. Enter alternate raster output file name if desired.
+5. Enter an alternate raster output file name if desired.

-6. Click "Execute" button to run the algorithm.
+6. Click the "Execute" button to run the algorithm.

 7. Status text next to the "Execute" button will appear and let you know once processing is complete.